Rochan2001/Rochan2001/README.md

 ## I'm a Computer Science undergrad

-- 👨‍💻 I’m currently learning more about Web Development and exploring different domains.
+- 👨‍💻 I’m currently learning more about Web Development and exploring other technologies.
 - 💪🏼 current Goals: Create projects which solve my problems and real world problems.
 - ⚡ Fun fact: I love to beatbox and read books.